sighmin/nada/README.md

 To start your Phoenix server:

 * Install dependencies with `mix deps.get`
-* Create and migrate your database with `mix ecto.setup`
 * Install Node.js dependencies with `cd assets && npm install`
 * Start Phoenix endpoint with `iex -S mix phx.serve`